 - Posting toys like this pig coin box are good.
 Although my son caught on quickly and used to hide the coins from his speech therapist so he wouldn’t have to keep asking for them.

-- Not a favourite of my kids but I have seen many love electronic animals that walk or do flips like this dog.
+- Not a favourite of my kids but I have seen many other love electronic animals that walk or do flips like this dog.

 - Spinning tops